Startups rapidly emerging from Central Japan - local entrepreneurs explain why

-The City of Nagoya's Innovation Department stressed Central Japan's startup ecosystem provides everything a startup needs.
-On top of the local government's generous support, the region has everything from startup hubs and venture finance to business matching sessions with highly trained workers in many specialized fields, such as mobility.
+The City of Nagoya's Innovation Department stressed how Central Japan's startup ecosystem provides everything a startup needs.
+On top of the local government's generous support, the region has everything from startup hubs and venture finance to business matching sessions with highly trained workers in specialized fields, such as mobility.
 Representatives from Aichi prefecture and Japan's largest incubation hub-to-be, STATION Ai, added that "the region invites entrepreneurs and capitalists from all corners to facilitate state-of-the-art open innovation by infusing new ideas with local craftsmanship."
-Participants witnessed a few examples:
+Participants witnessed several examples:

 Home-grown startup SkyDrive's Hiroyuki Murai, chief strategy officer, showed renderings of their new SD-05 two-seater flying car scheduled to fly at the 2025 World EXPO.
 His team comprises industry specialists from diverse backgrounds, including Bombardier and BAE Systems.
 But he also stressed that they would not have come this far without the partner ecosystem supporting them in mass production, flight control, charging facilities, parts procurement, leasing, and port architecture.

 Koji Ishizuka, senior director of the Electrification Systems Business Group at DENSO, praised Urban Air Mobility (UAM) startups for accelerating technological advances, which would take far longer with larger established enterprises.
 Ishizuka described how their alliance with Honeywell led them to develop a propulsion solution for German air taxi startup Lilium's All-Electric Jet.
 DENSO and Honeywell have global project teams in Japan, the EU, and the United States, to expand supply from their Electric Propulsion Unit to meet growing UAM market demand.